 Now with the latest surveillance operation concluded I thought I would share some photos of the aerial component.

-Flying with Pacific Mission Aviation in a Beech Queen Air Excalibur, daily sorties go out and conduct searches over vast tracts of ocean within Palau’s EEZ.
+We fly with Pacific Mission Aviation in a Beech Queen Air Excalibur.
+Daily sorties go out and conduct searches over vast tracts of ocean within Palau’s EEZ.
 The patrol boats are in the area but cannot cover such a huge area in the same time.
+Having a spotter plane greatly increases the effectiveness of the patrol boat.

-Each flight lasts about 8-9 hours and does an expanding square pattern out from a central point determined by visibility and altitude.
+The hatch in the tail of the aircraft allows an observer to take high resolution photos of suspected illegal fishing boats.
+The photos of suspected vessels can be used as evidence in court.
+Each flight lasts about 6-9 hours and does an expanding square pattern out from a central point determined by visibility and altitude.
 Alternatively a parallel search pattern is employed along the edge of the EEZ.

 All eyes are pealed as we search

-My job apart from being an observer is to provide documentary evidence so we employed GoPros attached to key parts of the aircraft.
+My job apart from being an observer is to provide documentary evidence of these missions.
+In an attempt to obtain compelling B-Roll we employed GoPros attached to key parts of the aircraft.

 Part of this media production is for promotion.
-Part of the remit was to include the aircraft in a shot with 3 patrol boats during a joint exercise.
-I proposed that we have a GoPro attached to the wing looking back at the aircraft and then have the plane fly just in front of the boats in formation.
+For one particular joint exercise the remit was to include the aircraft in a shot with 3 patrol boats in formation.
+It was proposed that we have a GoPro attached to the wing looking back at the aircraft.
+The plane would then fly just in front of the boats in formation.

-We trialled it first with just the housings attached and found the sticky mounts were not strong enough when the aircraft descended in a dive……about 150Knots.
+We trialled it first with just the housings attached and found the mounts were not strong enough when the aircraft flew above 150Knots.
 The result…we lost both the housings.
-So we took to bolting the directly to the aircraft.
+So we took to bolting the cameras directly to the aircraft.
 This time around they survived and did so with minimal vibration and rolling shutter issues.
 We are continuing to develop this system to improve imagery with every sortie.

-The above video shows how precisely the pilot maneuvered the plane for the promotional media.
-We set up a WiFi link to an iPad inside the plane so the pilot could see in real time the view from the camera.
+The above video shows how precisely the pilot maneuvered the plane for the shot.
+Before take off we set up a WiFi link to an iPad inside the plane so the pilot could see in real time the view from the camera.
 At one point the plane was close to 70 ft above the water doing over 100mph banking at 45 degrees…..quite a rush.

 After the promotional flight, the three ships made way to different parts of the EEZ.
 Two apprehended illegal fishing boats loaded with illegally caught fish found and boarded.